HiPhish/info.vim/README.rst

 .. note::

    At the moment info.vim is still *very* early work in progress.
-Browsing info files is  implemented,  but not  node navigation.
-You can  test the  syntax highlighting of manually  opened info files at the  moment or open documents by topic.
+You could run into some unexpected edge cases.

 Installation
 ############